mendixta/react-portfolio/README.md

 # Summary
 For this weeks assignment, we were asked to create a portfolio using React where we can not only store our projects, but as well as a place where we can share our projects with other developers.

-The final result was this: <!-- Website Link -->
+The final result was this: https://mendixta.github.io/react-portfolio/

 # Getting Started